Clear Aligners Made Clear

 Many Dallas adults and teens search for clear aligners because they want straighter teeth without the look or maintenance of braces.
 At the same time, people are unsure which system to choose, whether aligners can fix their specific bite or crowding, and how much commitment is really required.
 Clear, brand-neutral guidance helps set realistic expectations before treatment begins.

 At Randall Dentistry, Dr. Andrew Randall and Dr. Scott Evans provide clear-aligner treatment using advanced digital planning and careful case selection.
-With more than 40 years of combined experience, their approach focuses on using aligners when they are the right tool and recommending braces or hybrid treatment when they are not.
+With more than 40 years of combined experience in cosmetic dentistry, their approach focuses on using aligners when they are the right tool and recommending braces or hybrid treatment when they are not.
 Patients in University Park and the Park Cities value honest recommendations and thoughtful planning.

 What Are Clear Aligners and How Do They Work?